 ((Numbers in parenthesis at the end of a step refer to the Notes on the next page) All information on ESRA legible (Ensure use of the most recent.
 See bottom right corner for printing date. i.e. "January 2025 printing.")
 Scoutbook Plus Scouts BSA History Report or Internet Advancement 2.0 Unit Advancement Summary Report for an Individual Scout: A unit must reconcile the unit's advancement records.
 Scoutbook Plus (SB) Scouts BSA History Report or Internet Advancement 2.0 (IA 2.0) Unit Advancement Summary Report for an Individual Scout or equivalent from a third-party software program to source documents (blue cards, Scout's handbook) to ensure all dates are in agreement.
 If necessary, the unit should take corrective action.
 Applicant's full, legal name spelled correctly and legible (use upper and lower case letters) - use middle initial for middle name only if space is limited.
 Use standard name suffixes (e.g. Jr, III, etc).
 Name repeated exactly at the top of the second page.
 Applicant's address - ONLY use abbreviations recognized by USPS Unit type, local number, location has NO ABBREVIATIONS (except state) All dates entered as MMDDYY.
 All date blocks fill in, including zeros.
 Dates of entry into Scouts BSA and Venturing (as applicable), and for First Class, Star, and Life Scout Boards of Review (1).
 Youth can be Scouts if they have completed the fifth grade and are at least 10 years old, OR have earned the Arrow of Light Award and are at least 10 years old, OR are age 11 but have not reached age 18.
 Note: For public school students.
-Secuting America considers, lung 1st as the data a Secut Note: For public school students, Scouting America considers June 1 st as the date a Scout completes their current grade and advances to the next grade.
+Secuting America considers June 1st as the data a Secut Note: For public school students, Scouting America considers June 1st as the date a Scout completes their current grade and advances to the next grade.
 Date of First Class BoR entered and matches date in IA 2.0 or SB.
 At least four months between First Class and Star Scout Board of Review dates Date of Star BoR entered and matches date in IA 2.0 or SB.
-At least six months between Star Scout and Life Scout Board of Review dates At least six months between Life Scout and Eagle Scout Board of Review dates Dannin Date of birth and verify age (2) Require Date of Life Scout Board of Review entered and matches date in IA 2.0 or SB.
-Dannin At least six months between Life Board of Review and date application is signed.
-Require ement 2 - Letters of Recommendation Dogwin Four (4) references are provided with complete contact information.
-Require ement 3 - Merit Badges Verify 21 merit badges have been earned.
-Month, day, and year listed for each merit badge and all ranks must agree with appropriate documentation (1) 1 Verify all merit badge dates come after the "Date joined Scouts BSA."
+At least six months between Star Scout and Life Scout Board of Review dates At least six months between Star Scout and Elie Scout Board of Review dates At least six months between Life Scout and Eagle Scout Board of Review dates Date of birth and verify age (2) Doguire ement 1 - Active in Troop/Crew Require Date of Life Scout Board of Review entered and matches date in IA 2.0 or SB.
+At least six months between Life Board of Review and date application is signed.
+Doguire ,, , Require ement 2 - Letters of Recommendation Four (4) references are provided with complete contact information.
+Requirement 3 - Merit Badges Nequile Verify 21 merit badges have been earned.
+Month, day, and year listed for each merit badge and all ranks must agree with appropriate documentation (1) Verify all merit badge dates come after the "Date joined Scouts BSA."
+1 verify all ment bauge dates come after the Date joined Scouts DSA.